suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/01-siem-with-sentinel.md

 4. Navigate around the newly created Microsoft Sentinel workspace to become familiar with the user interface options.

       >**Note**: The Microsoft Sentinel is deployed with a one month free trail activation period.

+## Task 2: Onboard Azure resources and server to Azure Sentinel using data connectors